 When the Milwaukee Brewers trailed the Chicago Cubs 1-0 in the second inning, I took them outright at 1.65.
 They won at a good price in an 8-3 romp.

 When the Nationals’ Stephen Strasburg was scratched from Saturday’s start against the Yankees, I hit the over 9.5 run line as fast as possible.
 Thirty minutes later, it had moved to 10 runs, but I had 9.5.

-The Nationals won 9-2 and the 11 runs was more than enough.
+The Nationals won 9-2, and the 11 runs were more than enough.
 When the game sat at 10 runs late, the quick move had been the difference between a win and a push.
 Washington did score one late run to make it 9-2 and an easier over.

 Either scenario describes the Mets-Braves for me Saturday.
 When they trailed 1-0 and were being no-hit early, the Mets went up to +155.